Credentials:

 Hello, my name is Alena Houghton.
 I am the owner of Southern Oregon EmpowerED, an educational therapy and consulting private practice based in Grants Pass, Oregon.
 I work with struggling K-12 students with learning differences.
 These learners may have diagnosed or undiagnosed ADHD and executive issues, dyscalculia (math disability), dyslexia, dysgraphia, and/or processing disorders.
 My goal is to unlock my students’ potentials by tapping into their strengths and creating individualized learning plans that suit them best.

 I know first hand how having a diagnosis can negatively impact your life.
 Sometimes our difficulties are all that we can see about ourselves.
 But I believe that a learning difference or diagnosis does not define the student, it is something they have.
-I believe that understanding the meaning of this and building self-awareness is the first step towards empowerment.
+Understanding the meaning and building self-awareness is the first step towards empowerment.
 Please read more about my approach and services here.

 When I am not working as an educational therapist, I love spending time with my family, husband Eric and son Walden, and friends.
 I enjoy swimming in the ocean, hiking, playing flute, cooking, and dancing.